SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 # Install and Configure Solace PubSub+ Software Event Broker in an HA Tuple using AWS Cloud Formation

 This project is a best practice template intended for development and demo purposes.
-The tested and recommended Solace PubSub+ Software Event Broker version is 9.12.
+The tested and recommended Solace PubSub+ Software Event Broker version is 9.13.
+It is important to note that for earlier versions of Solace PubSub+ Software Event Broker, it is recommended that you use v3.1.0 of the quickstart.

 This document provides a quick getting started guide to install a Solace PubSub+ software event broker deployment in Amazon Web Services cloud computing platform.